amandachien/EG11212025/README.md

 - An orb will appear at your hand position

 **Method 2: Manual**
-- Tap the orb button (⭕) to create an orb in front of you
+- Tap the orb button (bubble chart icon) to create an orb in front of you

 **Orb Visual Meaning:**
 - **Aesthetic**: Y3K futuristic style with metallic/holographic appearance